premDelaprem/NFL-injury-prediction-and-analysis/ReadME.md

 # Project 4: Predicting the Probability of Injury of NFL Players

+### Developed by: Prem Patel, Jack Frantz, and Kyera Francis

 ## Objective
 The primary goal of this project is to develop a predictive model for a professional football analytics team.
 This model aims to accurately forecast the probability of player injuries in the NFL.